skramm/spaghetti/docs/spaghetti_summary.md

 assigns value `some_value` to the callback function assigned to state `st1`

 * `fsm.assignCallbackAutoval( cb_func );`<br>
-assigns the function `cb_func` as callback to all the states, with argument value being the state value/index, converted to an `int`.
+assigns the function `cb_func` as callback to all the states, with passed argument value being the state value/index, converted to an `int`.
 Requires that argument type is an "integer" type, see https://en.cppreference.com/w/cpp/types/numeric_limits/is_integer

 * `fsm.assignIgnoredEventsCallback( func );`<br>